[Copilot Studio] Comparing methods for giving an agent KPI data for aggregation: chat attachments, file knowledge, and SharePoint

 Code interpreter aggregating from SharePoint knowledge without publishing

-Result of requesting aggregation from the test panel without publishing.
-The trace on the left shows "Search resources (knowledge retrieval)" → "Code (code interpreter execution)," confirming the Excel was retrieved from SharePoint and aggregated with Python, returning values matching the acceptance criteria
+Result of requesting aggregation in the test panel without publishing.
+The left trace shows "Search resources (knowledge retrieval)" → "Code (code interpreter execution)," confirming that the SharePoint Excel was retrieved and aggregated with Python, returning numbers matching the pass criteria

-The end goal of an end-to-end agent envisions a configuration with a parent agent serving as the entry point and sub-agents for each process.
+The end-goal end-to-end agent envisions a structure with a parent agent serving as the front door and sub-agents for each step.

-In this case, how to have the "analysis sub" responsible for aggregation hold data becomes a key question.
+In this case, how to give data to the "analysis sub" responsible for aggregation becomes the key question.

-What comes into play here is the official specification that when a parent agent calls a child agent, only the conversation history is automatically carried over.
+This is where an important official specification comes into play: when a parent agent calls a child agent, only the conversation history is automatically carried over.

 Copilot Studio passes along the conversation history by default when one agent calls another, so the connected agent knows what's already been discussed.